Frequently Asked Questions

 - Where does my money go?

-Money from Blue Sky can also used to create funding awards for renewable energy projects throughout the company's service territory to help advance renewable energy technology.
-These projects include solar arrays, wind projects and low- impact hydro systems.
+*Customer funds can be used to create funding awards for renewable energy projects throughout the company’s service territory to help advance renewable energy technology.
+For this period 67 percent of renewable energy funds went to support the construction of new community-based projects that increase public education and awareness of renewable technologies.

 - How do I know I am getting what I pay for?